Quiescent Big Bang formation in $2+1$ dimensions: Initial data, local well-posedness and bootstrap assumptions

-\end{definition} The weights by powers of $a^{\frac{\omega}2}$ are introduced to mitigate terms in the Vlasov integral estimates that would otherwise diverge faster than $t^{-1}$ and prevent one from being able to obtain improved bounds for the variables driving quiescence.
-Essentially, since scalar field matter is dominant toward the Big Bang, one is able to show that the spacetime is quiescent and to establish weak control on Vlasov matter by obtaining improved estimates for $\E^{(L)}_\textrm{\normalfont total}$ and can then use this information to obtain strong bounds for $\E^{(L)}_\textrm{\normalfont total,Vl}$.
-In the following, $\omega$ will be small enough, but significantly larger than the perturbation size $\epsilon^2$ and the bootstrap parameter $\eta$; see Assumption \ref{ass:bs}.
+\end{definition} The total Vlasov energy is effectively weighted by $a^\omega$ to mitigate terms in the Vlasov integral estimates that would otherwise diverge at order $t^{-1}$ or slightly worse and prevent one from being able to obtain strong bounds from energy estimates.
+Essentially, one is able to show weak control on Vlasov matter by obtaining improved estimates for $\E^{(L)}_\textrm{\normalfont total}$, which suffices to obtain a strong bound on $\E^{(L)}_\textrm{\normalfont quiesc}$ since the scalar field dominates Vlasov matter toward the Big Bang.
+In turn, this strong bound on the quiescent variables yields a strong bound on Vlasov matter.
+However, as in \cite{FU25}, one needs to introduce time-weighted geometric energies and metric error terms to ensure that the Vlasov energy hierarchy is compatible with the mechanism in $\E^{(L)}_{quiesc}$.
+We note that, in contrast to \cite{FU25}, we do not require an $\epsilon$-weight on the high order curvature term in $\E^{(L)}_\textrm{\normalfont total}$, since such a term now no longer occurs naturally in the quiescent energy due to the simplified energy estimates for $\hat{k}$ and $R$, see Section \ref{sec:en-est-2+1}.\\ In the following, $\omega$ will be small enough, but significantly larger than the perturbation size $\epsilon^2$ and the bootstrap parameter $\eta$; see Assumption \ref{ass:bs}.
 If $\eta$ and $\epsilon$ are taken to be sufficiently small, one can choose, for example, $\omega=\frac1{100}$.\\

 Furthermore, we will often assume $L$ to be an even integer in the sequel to simplify the exposition.
 For the energies defined in \eqref{eq:def-en-sf}-\eqref{eq:def-en-R}, integration by parts immediately implies that, for $c>0$,